Challenge Course and Climbing

 NORTHERN TIER HIGH ADVENTURE PROGRAM – NTIER.ORG

-Northern Tier is the Boy Scouts of America’s gateway to adventure in the Great Northwoods.
+Northern Tier is the BSA’s gateway to adventure in the Great Northwoods.
 In the Summer, scouts from Northern Tier’s three wilderness canoe bases explore millions of acres of pristine lakes, meandering rivers, dense forests and wetlands in Northern Minnesota, Northwest Ontario and Northeast Manitoba.
 In the winter, Northern Tier is home to the OKPIK Cold-Weather Camping program, the BSA’s premier winter high adventure program.
 Fall programming is also available.

 Horses